avkaz/reddit-it-memes-automatic-posting-telegram-bot/README.md

     ```

     *   To get these IDs, have your bot send messages to the respective channels and then check the bot's logs.
+    *   Dont forget to give your bot acess rights to post in these chanels

 4.  **Firebase API Key:**
     *   Obtain your Firebase API key from the Firebase Console.